defold/doc/docs/en/manuals/unity.md

 Relative addressing and shorthands allow you to write URLs that are reusable in different contexts and game objects without specifying full paths.

-### Messagging to GUI and render
+### Messaging to GUI and render

-Because Defold separates the GUI world from the Game Object world, you can also send messages also from your game object `.scripts` to `.gui_scripts`.
+Because Defold separates the GUI world from the Game Object world, you can also send messages from your game object `.scripts` to `.gui_scripts`.

 You can also send messages to special system namespaces using an identifier that starts with `@`.
 For example, the render system can be addressed via `@render`: and you can use this to control certain built-in rendering features, such as changing the projection in the default render script: